 We position RT4CHART along three dimensions: hallucination detection, claim decomposition and fact verification, and test-oracle techniques.

 \paragraph{Hallucination detection in LLM outputs.} Existing detectors~\cite{ji2023hallucination} span several paradigms: \emph{zero-resource} self-consistency methods~\cite{manakul2023selfcheckgpt,yang2025metaqa}, \emph{model-based} classifiers~\cite{ravi2024lynx,tang2024minicheck,kovacs2025lettucedetecthallucinationdetectionframework}, and \emph{NLI-based} scorers~\cite{laban2022summac,zha2023alignscore,bowman2015large}.
 These approaches typically return holistic scores or labels and do not provide claim-level, context-side evidence under a strict retrieved-context assumption.
-RT4CHART differs by requiring no task-specific training data or response sampling, and producing claim-level verdicts together with localized answer spans and context-side evidence.
+RT4CHART differs in that it requires no task-specific training data or response sampling and produces claim-level verdicts along with localized answer spans and context-side evidence.

 \paragraph{Claim decomposition and fact verification.} The decompose-then-verify paradigm---breaking generated text into atomic claims before verification---was established by FActScore~\cite{min2023factscore} and extended by SAFE~\cite{wei2024longform}, VeriScore~\cite{song2024veriscore}, and ALCE~\cite{gao2023alce} with search-augmented or citation-based verification.
 These approaches share the decomposition structure with RT4CHART but mostly rely on external retrieval or open-world knowledge rather than a fixed retrieved context.
 RT4CHART verifies claims strictly against $C$ and does so hierarchically, combining local chunk-level screening with global full-context re-verification (Section~\ref{sec:local-verification}).